lekeope/QuotesApp/README.md

 ### 🖼️ UI

-The app contains a simple Compose UI that shows a list of <br>
+The app contains a simple (Compose) UI that shows a list of <br>
-saved strings and lets the user save new ones.<br>
+quotes by authors and lets the user save new ones.<br>

 ### 🏠 Architecture